 Rugged Shores and Sheltered Routes

-The Northern Passages region is north of the Great Bear Rainforest region, extending from Kitimat Arm to the Alaska border.
+The Northern Passages region is north of Douglas Channel and the south end of Banks and Pitt Islands, and extends to the Alaska border.
 Many people consider this region part of the Great Bear Rainforest.
 Call it what you like, the sounds of the sea, the near silence of the rainforests, rugged shores and sheltered routes continue in the Northern Passages.
 Of course, you are still in prime fishing waters, where mighty rivers feed the sea.

 Refit and go wild again